Editor’s note: This post was last updated on February 24, 2026.

 1. Handwritten Thank-You Notes

-Personal, handwritten notes from managers or executives carry exceptional emotional weight.
-Research shows written appreciation holds particular value for women employees and validates effort in ways digital communication cannot.
-The investment is minutes of time, but the impact lasts far longer.
-Include specific details about what the employee accomplished and why it mattered to the team and organization.
+Handwritten notes from managers or executives carry real emotional weight.
+Written appreciation validates effort in ways digital communication can’t.
+The time investment is minimal.
+The impact lasts far longer.
+Include specific details about what the employee did and why it mattered.

 2. Public Recognition in Team Meetings

 Dedicate time in regular meetings to spotlight achievements.
-Public acknowledgment satisfies the strong employee preference for recognition that others witness.
-Share specific contributions and their business impact, making the recognition meaningful rather than generic.
-This approach costs nothing yet creates powerful motivation.
+Public acknowledgment matters — employees want recognition that others witness.
+Share specific contributions and their business impact.
+It costs nothing and creates strong motivation.

 3. Social Media Shout-Outs

-Recognize achievements on company social platforms where employees’ networks can see the appreciation.
-This extends recognition beyond the workplace, boosting morale through visibility to friends and family.
-Tag employees appropriately and highlight specific accomplishments that align with organizational values.
+Recognize achievements on company social platforms.
+This extends recognition beyond the workplace.
+Employees’ friends and family see it too.
+Tag employees and highlight accomplishments that reflect your organizational values.

 4. Peer-to-Peer Recognition Programs